-The difference between stress and sanctuary is measured in mileage for the Folsom family of UT.
+The difference between stress and sanctuary is measured in mileage for the Folsom family of Utah.
 Forty-five miles to be exact.
 That’s the distance from their primary residence in the Salt Lake City suburb of North Salt Lake to their log home getaway in Heber City, adjacent to Park City high in the Wasatch Mountains.

 Doug, Teresa and their four children spend a couple weekends a month at their four-bedroom, four-bath cabin.
 Doug says the change of scenery brings the family closer together and allows them to dodge the “pressures and routine of normal home life.”

 The custom-built 2,200 square foot home is set on a hillside on a one-acre parcel in a vacation area where log homes dominate.
 The Folsoms’ retreat has a full basement with a game room, a second-story loft and a two-car garage.
 The logs are 10″ ponderosa pine, premium graded to ensure maximum structural integrity.
 Doug, a UT native, always knew he wanted an authentic all-log home and that’s exactly what he got.